 Bunnies are really cute, except when they take over your whole town.
-In South Fargo, North Dakota, big fluffy jackrabbits the size of small dogs showed up a couple of years ago, and had baby bunnies and more baby bunnies so fast that bunnies showed up everywhere.
+In South Fargo, North Dakota, big fluffy jackrabbits the size of small dogs showed up a couple of years ago.
 A woman in this video said that every morning she woke up to see 40-50 of them in her backyard!
 Why did this happen?
 In one year a mama jackrabbit can have babies 4 times, with up to 9 baby bunnies in each litter.
 And if the bunnies have no “predators” — animals who want to eat them — there’s nothing stopping the hopping.

 Little kids: If you see 5 bunnies in your driveway, how many ears do they have?
 Bonus: If the woman sees 8 bunnies under her picnic table, and 1 hops away, then another, then another, what numbers would you say to count down the number of bunnies left?